prince-chrismc/Computer-Ethics/Notes/Lectures/Lecture-09.md

    - Have scientists and engineers do first hand research on new tech
    - determine valuated results from new tech
    - include stake holders testamony in the report // problem who are stake holders?
+4. Public Tech Assesment
+   - Direct democratic engagement of the pulic in policy making regarding sciences and technology
+   - Consensus Commitees ( works like a trial where experts and vitnesses testify regarding the nature of the new tech and the effects of laws )
+5. Co-constructive Paradigm
+   - Its usually too late // other methods are after the face
+   - should include representatives of the public into the research and design
+   - Example: Marketing focus groups

+**Overall direction towards more democratic inclusivity into the process of creating new technologies**

+> Will ignorant public stiffle innovation if public is too involved?

+Counter argument to this claim is *Perspectivism*
+--> human knowledge is limit to ones perspective, thus the more POVs the strong the objectivity regarding the subject becomes

+Everything leads to the Democratization of technology // Relates back to [first lecture](https://github.com/prince-chrismc/Computer-Ethics/blob/master/Notes/Lectures/Lecture-01.md#does-technology-mean-progress) to answer does tech mean progress